-During 2017/18 the Monitoring Officer received eleven complaints, relating to members at six authorities.
-Two cases are currently subject to investigation.
-The Governance Committee Hearing Panel did not meet during 2017/18 to conduct a hearing into a complaint that had been the subject of an investigation.
+During 2018/19 the Monitoring Officer received twelve complaints, relating to members at four authorities.
+One case is currently subject to investigation.
+The Governance Committee Hearing Panel did not meet during 2018/19.

-During the municipal year 2017/18 there were no requests for dispensation.
+During the municipal year 2018/19 there were no requests for dispensation.